chrisyeh96/chrisyeh96.github.io/_posts/2019-05-29-Auto-Nested-Mod.md

 models.aic = eval(parse(text = aic.call))
 ```

 At this point, we have an AIC score for each model, which then be used to calculate model weights for the final model comparison table.
-We can calculate model weights by using `qpcR::akaike.weights()`, and then format the results in a table as a `data.frame()`, ordered by the &DeltaAIC metric. this allows us to determine the top model as well as model significance.
+We can calculate model weights by using `qpcR::akaike.weights()`, and then format the results in a table as a `data.frame()`, ordered by the &Delta AIC metric. this allows us to determine the top model as well as model significance.
 We also round the weights to make them more immediately interpretable.

 ```r
 models.weights = akaike.weights(models.aic$AIC)